q-inho/q-inho.github.io/_posts/Computer Science/Artificial Intelligence/2022-02-04-TensorFlow-hello-world.md

 ## Setting Environment

-I use [Google Colab](https://colab.research.google.com/) to use run the code.
+I use [Google Colab](https://colab.research.google.com/) to write and run the code.
 Colab is like a Jupyter Project in google drive with several useful libraries installed.
 Here is a simple introduction Youtube video for the `Google Colab` from TensorFlow.

 {% include video id="inN8seMm7UI" provider="youtube" %}